bibleexchange/romans__textbook/textbook/en/0304_true-purpose-of-the-law.md

-# The True Purpose of the Law (vs. 20—30)
+# The True Purpose of the Law (v.
+20—30)

-## The Law Has Never Justified Anyone (vs. 20)
+## The Law Has Never Justified Anyone (v.
+20)

-The law is accusatory by nature against all mankind.The true purpose of the law is not to justify, but is to bring the knowledge of sin.
+The law is accusatory by nature against all mankind.
+The true purpose of the law is not to justify, but is to bring the knowledge of sin.
 Alone, the Law cannot produce salvation or righteousness in the eyes of God.
 Salvation is by grace through faith in Christ Jesus.

-## The righteousness of God is manifested to men (vs. 21—23)
+## The righteousness of God is manifested to men (v.
+21—23)

 To manifest is to show forth or to declare.